 Financial Aid, Scholarships, and Payment Options

-You’ll want to review scholarship opportunities first: Lincoln Tech awards from a $2 million pool to help lower the $20,000–$35,000 tuition range.
+Start with scholarship opportunities: Lincoln Tech awards from a $2 million pool to help lower the $20,000 to $35,000 tuition range.

 You can also work with Financial Aid representatives to apply for federal loans and grants that cover remaining costs.